ziotom78/lezioni-astronomia/tomasi-astro2-lezione-07.md

 # The Galactic Center

+# What is the Galactic Center?

+-   It’s the center of the halo.

+-   We can define the center by averaging the position in 3D space of Globular Clusters (GC)

+-   It is located ~8 kpc away from us.

 # Study of the Galactic Center

 -   It is impossible to observe the GC ($R < 500\,\text{pc}$) in the visible, due to dust extinction.
-The most used bands are two:
+The most used bands are:

-    1. In the *radio* band, the continuous emission of gas (HII) and the line emission from molecular clouds and interstellar molecules are visible;
+    1. The *radio* band: we see the continuous emission of gas (HII) and the line emission from molecular clouds and interstellar molecules;
-    2. In the *infrared*, dust (continuum) and neutral and ionized gas (lines) are visible.
+    2. The *infrared* band: we see dust (continuum) and neutral and ionized gas (lines).

 -   Due to the distance (8 kpc), observations are generally of limited resolution: e.g., Spitzer only resolves structures larger than 0.1 pc.

 # Multiband Image of the GC